 Gérard has authored several books focusing on seventeenth century West Africa in the Atlantic world, with a special interest in editing and publishing pre-twentieth century European source material.
 His current projects include the publication of Jean Godot’s unpublished account of a journey to West Africa in 1701 and the correspondence of Marie-Joseph Bonnat from the Niger Delta from 1866 to 1868.

 He is also developing a book manuscript on the subject of landscape and history in Southern Ghana (500–1900 AD).
 His research combines evidence from oral traditions, archival material, travel accounts, and archaeological surveys and excavations.
-Currently, he is developing a new research project on the history of urbanization in the West African tropical forest belt, from Côte d’Ivoire to Nigeria, during the first and second millennia AD, with a central focus on the growth and collapse of massive earthworks systems.
+In partnership with Dr. Adisa Ogunfolakan and the A. G. Leventis Natural History Museum at Obafemi Awolowo University of Ile-Ife, south-western Nigeria, he leads a team of scientists in the framework of the IFE-SUNGBO Archaeological Project (2015-2018), which focuses on the history of urbanization in the West African tropical forest belt during the first and second millennia AD, with a central focus on the growth and collapse of earthworks systems.
+He is also a team leader in the ANR-funded project GLOBAFRICA (2015-2018) with a research axis exploring the possible spread of the first and second plague pandemics in sub-Saharan Africa.